Learning collision operators from plasma phase space data using differentiable simulators: Results

-Overall, we observe an excellent agreement between the theoretical predictions and the estimated values across different grid resolutions and shape functions.
-Differences are only visible for $A_\parallel$ when $v/v_{th} > 3$, a region where tracks measurements are also noisier and PS-Tensor shows some numerical artifacts at high $v$ (see for e.g. Figure~\ref{fig:AD_comparison_sym_tensor_index_0}).
-Regarding both $D_\parallel$ and $D_\perp$ much better agreements are observed across all values of $v$.
 These results allow us to demonstrate not only the accuracy of the existing theory, and its applicability to electromagnetic PIC simulations, but also the validity of the proposed approach to learn collision operators from phase space data.
 As far as we know, this is also the first time that such an in-depth verification of the theoretical PIC collision operator has been performed.
 This comparison also highlights that the methods proposed here can be used in physical regimes where analytical or closed-form expressions for $\mathsfbi{A}$ and $\mathsfbi{D}$ are not available or can not easily be determined.
 This will be explored in future publications.